peterlee123hi/personal-blog/src/content/thoughts/random-late-night-thoughts-on-life.md

 ---
-title: 'Random Late Night Thoughts'
+title: 'Random Late Night Thoughts on Life'
 description: 'A few thoughts from my notes on life'
 pubDate: 'Aug 14, 2025'
 ---